JoshuaS3/ncurses-minesweeper/README.md

-If you're contributing source code to this repository, install `clang-format clang-tidy` and use `make` to target the linter programs. (`clang-format` is a bit finicky; make sure you're running version 10.0.0, or it will yell at you about unsupported configuration in `.clang-format`.)
+If you're contributing source code to this repository, install `clang-format clang-tidy` and use `make` to target the linter programs. (`clang-format` is a bit finicky; make sure you're running version 10.0.0 at least, or it will yell at you about unsupported configuration in `.clang-format`.)

 ## Program structure